davidinfosec/task-runway/README.md

 Task Runway is an **open-source application** designed as a central location to take flight into your favorite tools.
-It is coded in C#, with alternative versions in Python available.
+It is developed in C#, with alternative versions in Python available.

 As efforts to support the development and support of Task Runway, a [$10 donation is strongly encouraged](https://www.davidinfosec.com/donate) if you find value with this application. **With your contribution you will receive an exclusive Supporter's License Key.** Please take your time to evaluate before donating.
 We want to keep things light-weight and open source.